 Thyroid Antibodies Test: Results and Explanation

-• The test also measures the Thyroid Stimulating Hormone Receptor Antibody (TRAb), which is associated with Graves' disease.
+• The test can also measure the Thyroid Stimulating Hormone Receptor Antibody (TRAb), often linked to Graves' disease.

 • The test is recommended when there are signs and symptoms suggesting thyroid dysfunction, especially if autoimmune conditions are suspected.